sauraku/LLD-preparations/amazon/amazon/src/readme.md

 + user needs to be registered to buy the product
 + user can checkout items in cart
 + user can rate and review products
-+ user should be notified when the order statsus changes
++ user should be notified when the order status changes
 --------------------